 Read on for brief summaries of their four fashion trends, and let me know which one is your favorite by tweeting me @thekeytochic.

 The first trend, Rocker, is where elements of 1970s punk collide with 1990s grunge.
 Expect sleek leathers and destroyed denim as key materials, joined by moody plaids and florals in dark hues.
 Trims add to the tough nature of the Rocker theme with embellishments such as studs, zippers, and buckles.
 For the Junior market, the trend can go simple with layers of plaids contrasted against soft chiffon-like fabrics.
 Key colors include metallics, gray, purplish royal, blues, burgundy, navy, black, and deep reds.

 Materials that drive the Rocker trend are flannel, mesh (check out this T-shirt), mohair (love this coat), mixed media, sheer knits, vintage denim, chiffon, leather, vinyl, colored fur, and patchwork denim.
 Patterns are atmospheric, with moody landscapes, monochromatic plaids, photoreal imagery, and abstract animal styles rounding out the tough mix.
 Key items for the Rocker trend are the sheer maxi skirt, studded wrap skirt, modified biker jacket (like this chic version), parka, mixed media pant, long duster, slim pants, and leather sweater.
 Accessories include: studs, buckles, sleek materials, nylon, pony hair, exposed zippers, chains, moto boots, leather backpacks, and lug soles (like on these boots).

 Materials such as leather, neoprene, jersey, nylon and mixed media are key.
-Shapes can be boxy or peplum, with key items including: the quilted bomber jacket, quilted sweatshirt (I adore this studded one), boxy sweater, drawstring pants, turtleneck, perforated leather pants, and the color blocked sheath dress.
-Accessories include: bright accents, high gloss patent, elastic, perforated leather, rubber, vinyl, open mesh (see these modern heels as an example), lug soles, active soles in contrasting colors (here's a great example), and quilted ankle boots.
+Shapes can be boxy or peplum, with key items including: the quilted bomber jacket, quilted sweatshirt, boxy sweater, drawstring pants, turtleneck, perforated leather pants, and the color blocked sheath dress.
+Accessories include: bright accents, high gloss patent, elastic, perforated leather, rubber, vinyl, open mesh, lug soles, active soles in contrasting colors (here's a great example), and quilted ankle boots.
 Quilting is everywhere for this trend.
 (I love quilting so much that I got a head start on the trend by buying this versatile textured top and these adorable printed pants.)